mjdominus/git-util/README.md

 addresses instead, and `git q %s` gets the subjects and so forth.
 The full list of requestable information is documented in `git-log`.

+`git-quick-commit` is just a `git-add -u` followed by `git-commit`, but in between it uses `git-diff --cached` to show you the staged changes that will be committed, and asks you to confirm whether it should continue.
+All command-line arguments are passed to `git-commit`.

 `git-quickpush` is useful when you want to push commits to a branch that is frequenty updated by many other people: You fetch the branch, rebase your commits onto the branch, then push the branch---and the